victorlisman/BusinessClassifier/README.md

 ## Trade-Offs:
 Semantic loss of some samples, dropped by being below the threshold Inblalance between some sectors causing the model to be slightly overfit

-## What I Know I Don't Know
-1. How good the chosen thresholds handle different domains
-2. Robustness of filtering on diverse descrptions

 ## Future Improvements
 1. Adaptive thresholding